 Draco knew that she was connecting more pieces of their puzzle.
 He hoped beyond hope that she would remember everything.
 It would be too good to be true.

-He stepped closer to her then… closing the unwanted gap between them.
+He stepped closer to her then… but still not closing the unwanted gap between them.

 “I'm not sure exactly myself.
 But that doesn't concern me as much as what you remember.”